cea-hpc/modules/doc/source/design/conflict-unload.rst

 * Loaded environment should be ``A2 > B2 > C2``
 * C1 should be unloaded by Conflict Unload mechanism
-* B1 and A1 should be unloaded by Useless Requirement Unload
+* B1 and A1 should be unloaded by Conflict Unload
 * A2 and B2 be loaded by Requirement Load
 * C2 is then loaded

 Conflict kinds
 --------------

-Conflict Unload mechanism should target the 3 different conflict situations:
+Conflict Unload mechanism targets the 3 different conflict situations:

 * Conflicts declared by loaded modules against loading modules
 * Conflicts declared by loading modules against loaded modules (through